-- Project Leader: OPHD Prevention - Stakeholder Offices: OPHD, Strategic Communications, SMART - Anticipated Project Completion: AY 2023-2024 - Status: In progress - Notes/Solutions: As part of the website project, the Prevention Coordinator will work with SMART to identify information for the website and a process for updates.
+- Project Leader: OPHD Prevention - Stakeholder Offices: OPHD, Strategic Communications - Anticipated Project Completion: AY 2023-2024 - Status: Complete and ongoing - Notes/Solutions: As part of the website project, OPHD has created a prevention programming page.
+The new Prevention Coordinator will work on enhancing the information for the website and a process for updates.